Beyarz/Portforge/README.md

 ### Demo
 The first picture is portforge.cr running and the second one is the result from an Nmap scan.<br>
-As you can see, Nmap thinks i'm running all these services when in reality, it is just portforge.cr running.<br>
+As you can see, Nmap thinks I'm running all these services when in reality, it is just portforge.cr running.<br>
 <img src="https://raw.githubusercontent.com/Beyarz/portforge.cr/master/demo.png" height="160%" width="48%" />
 <img src="https://raw.githubusercontent.com/Beyarz/portforge.cr/master/result.png" height="160%" width="48%" />